Pere Ubu: 2021–present

 On February 11, 2022, the group played a one-off performance called "Pere Ubu's Canterbury Tales" at The University of Kent's Gulbenkain Theater in Canterbury.
 The group's line-up for this was show included Thomas, Moliné, Gagarin, Cutler and new member Alex Ward on guitar and clarinet.
-David Thomas and The Two Pale Boys (Moliné, Gagarin, and Andy Diagram for this performance) played an opening set, as did Rats On Rafts, who performed a live cover of Pere Ubu’s Visions Of The Moon.
+David Thomas and The Two Pale Boys (Moliné, Gagarin, and Andy Diagram for this performance) played an opening set, as did Rats On Rafts, who performed a live cover of Pere Ubu's Visions Of The Moon.
 The show was emceed by Bob Holman of the Bowery Poetry Club in New York City.

 A new vinyl remasters box set, Nuke The Whales: 2006-2014 was released by Fire on April 1, 2022.
 The box set, packaged in the same style as the previous box sets, features Why I Hate Women (retitled Why I Luv Women), Lady From Shanghai, Long Live Pere Ubu! and Carnival of Souls.
 All of the albums except Long Live Pere Ubu! were remixed by David Thomas in 2021, and Why I Luv Women and Long Live Pere Ubu! make their vinyl debuts via this set.

 Trouble On Big Beat Street is the 19th Pere Ubu studio album released in 2023.
 The band was: David Thomas, Keith Moliné, Gagarin, Alex Ward, Andy Diagram, Michele Temple and Jack Jones.
 David Thomas produced, mixed, and engineered it.
 The album inspired by ‘Song Cycle’ of Van Dyke Parks.
 The tracks on the album were played for the first time when the recordings took place.
 The vinyl release is ten tracks.The cd release includes all 17 tracks recorded during the sessions.

 Pere Ubu toured Trouble On Big Beat Street in June and July 2023 with four dates: Pisa (Italy), Los Angeles, New York and London.

-On April 23, 2025, David Thomas died following a lengthy illness.
-The cause was complications from kidney disease.
-The last Pere Ubu album and an autobiography will be published posthumously.
+On April 23, 2025, David Thomas died of complications from kidney disease.
+The band's Facebook page said a final album and Thomas' autobiography would be published.

 Legacy

-Pere Ubu have been cited as an influence by artists such as Joy Division, Pixies, Hüsker Dü, Henry Rollins, Guided by Voices, R.E.M., Sisters of Mercy, Thomas Dolby, Julian Cope, Six Finger Satellite, Mission of Burma and Peter Murphy (Bauhaus).
+Pere Ubu have been cited as an influence by artists such as Joy Division, Pixies, Hüsker Dü, Guided by Voices, R.E.M., Sisters of Mercy, Thomas Dolby, Julian Cope, Six Finger Satellite, Peter Murphy of Bauhaus, Henry Rollins, Mission of Burma, Minutemen, the Dirtbombs, and Pell Mell.